Advertisement

 the same time).

-There's no way of taking one of the low-res photos on the right and
+There's no way of taking one of the low-res photos and

-the hi-res version on the left: once the information is lost, it's gone
+going back to the hi-res original: once the information is lost, it's gone

 But note how much we can compress the original photo and still